ec-europa/europa-component-library/src/website/src/pages/eu/guidelines/colours/index.md

 ## Background colour

-White is the background colour of the EC-website.
+White is the background colour of the EU-website.

 <ColorLayout>
   <ColorCard tokens={tokens} name="COLOR_WHITE_100" />